New Documentary Highlights the Hidden Price of Making an iPhone

 Yi and other Chinese victims of global supply chains for products ranging from cargo containers to Apple’s iPhones are the focus of “Complicit,” a new documentary by directors Heather White and Lynn Zhang.
 Besides featuring testimonies from dozens of victims as well as Chinese and overseas media reports, the film also used footage shot by undercover activists.

-“I felt guilty after watching the film, having a phone in my bag,” said Jhoe Garay, who attended the premiere.
+“I felt guilty after watching the film, having a phone in my bag,” said audience member Jhoe Garay.
 “I didn’t know anything about the people dying because of phones or iPads.”

 As the film highlights, 90 percent of the world’s consumer electronics are produced in China.
 Many of the factories, like Foxconn, the world’s largest contract electronics manufacturer and Apple supplier, employ migrant workers who leave their hometowns in search of higher-paying work.
 Official statistics counted over 280 million migrant workers in 2016, many of whom were teenagers.